Wife. Mother. Daughter. Friend. Writer. Editor. Teacher. Runner. Cyclist. Reader. Homemaker.

 My Physical Identity

 These are what make up my physical identity.
 Some never change while others fluctuate.
-And even though there’s a permanence to my physical identity, it still doesn’t define my true identity.
+Even though there’s a permanence to my physical identity, it still doesn’t define my true identity.

 “For we know that if our earthly house, this tent, is destroyed, we have a house not made with hands, eternal in the heavens.”
 (2 Corinthians 5:1)